Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Your technical skills are the abilities that you need to do any specific job — e.g., qualitative data analysis for a sociology researcher.

-Make sure your research and technical skill section is readable by grouping skills by category and organising them by relevance to the position you’re applying for.
+Make your research and technical skills section easy to read by categorising skills and organising them by relevance to the position you’re applying for.

 11. Additional qualifications

-- the qualification name
+- qualification name

-- when you obtained it
+- date you obtained it

-- the awarding institution
+- awarding institution

 12. References